THERE’S AN EPIDEMIC OF DISCRIMINATION AGAINST PREGNANT WOMEN AT WORK (NY TIMES 6.17.18)

-On Sunday June 17, 2018 the New York Times posted an article, There’s An Epidemic of Discrimination Against Pregnant Women at Work involving a case attorneys Jill Saluck and Mark Carey are working on.
+On Sunday June 17, 2018 the New York Times posted an article, There’s An Epidemic of Discrimination Against Pregnant Women at Work involving a case attorney Mark Carey is working on.

 The NY Times article explored Erin Murphy’s willful pregnancy and sex discrimination case against her current employer Glencore:

 œAs a senior woman at Glencore, the world’s largest commodity trading company, Erin Murphy is a rarity.
 She earns a six-figure salary plus a bonus coordinating the movement of the oil that Glencore buys and sells.
 Most of the traders whom she works with are men.